discord/heroku-sample-app/README.md

 ![img](./src/img/buildpack.png)

 The next step is to **add a buildpack to your app**.
 The buildpack is responsible for compiling your deployed code and installing any dependencies, meaning the one you select will also depend on how you built your bot.
+Since Heroku-Baker is a node app, we'll need to add the nodeJS buildpack.

 ## Maintenance and how to monitor